-Do You Think Children Should Worship in Big Church?
+Do You Think Children Should Worship in Adult Services?

 Get Thee to a Children’s Church!

 In my travels and 20 years as a children’s church helper and leader, I’ve experienced very few valid “family” worship services.
-Children sit, stand, squirm, and make their staid Christian parents almost as uneasy as they are throughout the gathering.
-They draw pictures, fold offering envelopes, tell jokes, and develop new ways to stick ripped-out songbook pages to the underside of pews.
-Children in the average family worship setting would be better off sleeping in on Sunday mornings.
+Children sit, stand, squirm, and make their parents almost as uneasy as they are throughout the gathering.
+They draw pictures, fold offering envelopes, tell jokes, and develop new variations of their own fun.
+Children in the common family worship setting are likely to struggle.

-Granted, if there were such a thing as a “family service,” one that appealed and ministered to all ages, I’d be the first to applaud intergenerational worship.
-But chances are “intergenerational” in your church translates into ADULT.
+Granted, if there were such a thing as a “family service”—one that appealed and ministered to all ages, I’d be the first to applaud intergenerational worship.
+But chances are “intergenerational” in your church translates to adults of various generations.

 Here’s why children should go to children’s church.